The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 An activity can be disclosed as taxonomy aligned when it meets all three criteria.

-Information regarding the activities and the specific criteria applicable for them can be found on the European Commission’s website: European Commission – EU Taxonomy Compass
+Information regarding the activities and the specific criteria applicable to them, can be found on the European Commission – EU Taxonomy Compass.

 #1.
 Substantial contribution